Data migration

 • Do you have the resources in place to handle this merge project?

-How to Merge Orgs in Salesforce
+How to merge orgs in Salesforce

 Each org merge project is unique and will have specific criteria for success, but the overall process is the same.
 Whether you complete the consolidation yourself or hire a consultant to do it, here’s how to merge orgs in Salesforce.

-1. Prepare for the Org Consolidation
+1. Prepare for the org consolidation

-Start by putting a plan in place, along with a realistic timeline.
+• Create a plan: Start by putting a plan in place, along with a realistic timeline.
 To determine your timeline, consider both your company’s needs, as well as license expiration dates.

+• Build your team: Org consolidation is not a one-person job.
+It’s critical to engage your stakeholders early in the process.
+In addition, make sure that each team that will be impacted by the org is represented.
 On the technical side, you’re going to need someone who understands the data structure of both orgs.
 This person should be able to make recommendations on the best way to map the data from the legacy org to the surviving org.

-• Additional Salesforce Products (Pardot, Field Service, etc.)
+• Additional Salesforce products (Pardot, Field Service, etc.)

 • Custom objects